 - Remove all materials and things that could tempt you into drinking some more beer from your home and offices.
 This includes the bars and bar wares too.

 - Let people around you know what you are doing.
 This way, they would be able to keep a monitoring eye on your progress and also assist you in your goal by not suggesting you have a beer with them, for example.

 - Make your new stand clear by declaring your home and other personal spaces off limits for the consumption of beer.
 You could even take it up a notch by refusing to attend events where beer is freely served.

 - Be wary of the people you socialize with because peer pressure could easily lure you back down that path.

 - If you have tried to give up drinking beer before, review your previous plans to stop drinking beer and see what worked and what didn’t.
 Make reflections also on the negative effects of the beer to your health and let them be motivation for you.

 Recovery is a long hard road and it will take dedication and commitment to finally get to the point where your beer addiction is gotten rid of but it is certainly a worthwhile endeavor.
 There are many treatments for alcoholism and anyone can find the approach that fits their needs.
+The alcohol rehab centers provide various approaches to the recovery.
 One of the most popular methods is an alcohol outpatient treatment.
 The patients do not need to reside in the facility, they just come to visit the counselor or one of the alcohol support groups.